 All companies are—or should be—software companies.
-Regardless of industry, businesses everywhere are innovating and modernizing product offerings to include software to stay competitive.
+Regardless of industry, businesses everywhere innovate and modernize their product offerings to include software and stay competitive.
 You see this in many industries, from banking (like Q2 Banking) to office space (like WeWork).
-Companies everywhere are rebranding themselves as a SaaS or technology company.
+The writing is on the wall, and companies everywhere continue to rebrand as SaaS or technology organizations.

-You might expect that leading software companies have equally modernized engineering organizations and processes to actually build products, but that’s not always the case.
+Based on this, you might assume that leading software companies equally modernize engineering organizations and processes to actually build products—but that isn't always the case.
 Despite using innovative software delivery tools or the latest coding language, most engineering teams still rely on 20+ years-old processes and reporting (or no reporting at all) to do primarily manual and ceremonial jobs.
-Furthermore, these tasks, like stand-ups, usually mean very little to anyone outside the engineering organization.
+Furthermore, like stand-ups, these tasks usually mean very little to anyone outside the engineering organization.

 The 7 Traits of a Modern Engineering Organization

 In building Allstacks, we’ve observed thousands of dev teams and talked through just as many processes.
 From that experience, I’ve noticed seven things that the most successful of them all have in common.
 What follows are the best practices for defining a modern, high-performance engineering and product org.

 Traditionally, engineering teams rely on ceremonies like stand-ups and retrospectives to get a pulse on how work progresses, unblock work, keep things on track, and improve processes.
 However, since they look backward, point-in-time meetings don’t prioritize action or create a sense of urgency.
 As a result, it’s easy to miss the forest for the trees.